-Liquidity Risk—e.g., assessment of cash flow trends; cash and short-term investments held; indications of liquidity shortfalls reflected in quantitative ratios (i.e. liquidity ratio); liquidity needs for high surrender activity impacted by economic changes; liquidity needs created by catastrophic events; liquidity requirements for future debt payments; available lines of credit; stress testing.
+Liquidity Risk—e.g., assessment of cash flow trends; cash and short-term investments held; indications of liquidity shortfalls reflected in quantitative ratios (i.e,. liquidity ratio); liquidity needs for high surrender activity impacted by economic changes; liquidity needs created by catastrophic events; liquidity requirements for future debt payments; available lines of credit; stress testing.

 Procedure #11 assists analysts in evaluating the liquidity of the group.
 Liquidity is important for any type of organization, but can be more important for others, including certain insurers or types of insurers who may have products or other aspects of their business plan that make them susceptible to immediate withdrawals.
 Having said that, most insurers’ cash flows are predictable, and it is an area that insurance regulation or business practices already address, including asset/liability matching required for life/annuity writers and the maintenance of very liquid assets.
 But this procedure requires an analysis that can generally only be conducted through understanding information developed by the group, which may be available through the risk-focused examination or otherwise requested by analysts.
 Updated information may be best obtained in the periodic meeting with the group as discussed within Section VI.F.
 Own Risk and Solvency Assessment (ORSA) Procedures, unless the group is more susceptible to immediate withdrawals, in which case analysts may want to obtain/discuss the issue with the group sooner.
 Generally, issues impacting liquidity that are identified through holding company analysis should be presented within the Liquidity Risk classification of branded risk assessments.

+Liquidity Stress Test (LST):

+If the insurance group is subject to the requirements to perform and file an LST, review and determine if any concerns or material risks exist regarding the liquidity of the insurance group or any of its insurance legal entities performing the LST.

+If concerns or material risks are identified, consider requesting further explanation from the insurance group about its liquidity risk management framework and internal liquidity stress tests.

+Procedure #12: The procedure instructs the analyst to review the results of the stress test scenarios included in the Liquidity Stress Test (LST) filing to supplement the assessment of the insurance group’s overall liquidity.
+Because the LST is performed at a legal entity level and risks are aggregated for the group, assess if the results of the LST identifies material risks at the insurance legal entity that should be included in the analysis and/or communicated to the non-lead state domestic state insurance regulator.

+The instructions for the LST filings are outlined in the NAIC 2020 Liquidity Stress Test Framework which is located on the Financial Stability (E) Task Force webpage of the NAIC’s Website at: https://content.naic.org/cmte_e_financial_stability_tf.htm.